Written by Pat’s wife, Patti

 I recall it was around Pat’s 50th birthday, and ironically we were going to Pat’s high school football team’s induction into the Peoria Hall of Fame.
 Pat had been instrumental in nominating them and it was then I noticed he started experiencing bouts of paranoia.
 His anxiety was off the charts and he would obsess about everything.
 At one point, at his mother’s funeral he overdosed on Xanax, a prescription he had been given for 20 years prior, unbeknownst to me.
 Finally, after a bizarre and grizzly suicide attempt in our home where he had hallucinated and ended up in a psychiatric hospital ward.
 Thus began the downward spiral of the next 19 years.

 I am not sure if I can justly describe all the numerous events that occurred with Pat in those last 19 years before his death at age 69.
 I just know they were extremely painful, stressful, and debilitating to Pat, our children and their families, our loyal friends, and me, who chose to stay involved.
 Pat was in and out of psychiatric hospitals with diagnoses from temporal lobe seizures, to schizoaffective disorder, to bipolar mania and everything in between, including alcoholism.
 He was also an inpatient at several addiction centers and nothing seemed to help.
 He had trouble doing the cognitive work involved in the treatment programs.
 I tried everything to get him help, and at one point a loyal friend and I flew him to Houston to admit him to an inpatient psychiatric hospital.
 There, while under the 24-hour care of doctors and nurses, he lit himself on fire.
 He then spent several months in the hospital burn unit in Houston where another doctor suspected temporal lobe seizures.
 Upon return to Illinois, I took Pat to Mayo Clinic in Minnesota for further testing.
-No seizures were detected but the neuropsychiatrist could see that his frontal lobe was deteriorating and frontal lobe dementia was suspected.
+No seizures were detected but the neuropsychiatrist could see that his frontal lobe was deteriorating and frontotemporal dementia was suspected.
 Upon our return to Illinois, Pat’s behavior continued to wax and wane.
 Sometimes, frightened for my life, I called the police and the emergency response service.
 I am forever grateful for one response team member named Dan who spent many hours at our home calming Pat down, easing my fears and educating me about mental illness.
 Dan often accompanied Pat to psychiatric facilities in our area if the local unit was full.
 I look back at many “angels”, such as Dan, who I could not have made it through the last 19 years without.

 Pat continued to decline cognitively, and his anxiety was out of control.
 During this time after his staff (more angels) and I tried to help his insurance business stay afloat, we finally closed his agency.
 I attended support groups wherever I could, including NAMI, Al-Anon, AA, and FTD, but nothing seemed to entirely fit.
 I had difficulty finding anyone that seemed to be able to identify with what our family was going through and for the length of time it had been going on.

 Pat’s cognitive abilities continued to decline and while I was away at work he started ordering everything in sight from catalogs that came to our home.
 He even bought a home in Florida, sight unseen.
 He would become very argumentative if I tried to talk to him.
 I talked to doctors and lawyers about his mental state, and was discouraged to try and gain legal guardianship to take over his finances.
 His behavior would be okay for a while and at one point went on a lovely day fishing trip with his granddaughter and friends.
 On the way home, they were hit from behind by a drunk driver going 90 MPH.
 They were all treated and released form the ER, but Pat sustained fractures in his hands and back and was told to go to pain clinics.
 He became addicted to opioids quickly and began drinking in between.
 At one point, we got an emergency call from his internist that his PSA was sky high and he had prostate cancer.
-Shortly after a call form his pain doctor that an x-ray revealed both of his hops were bone-on-bone and needed replacement.
+Shortly after a call from his doctor that an x-ray revealed both of his hips were bone-on-bone and needed replacement.
 In 2012, Pat endured 42 radiation treatments for cancer, and two hip replacements.
 He was tough!
 He was hospitalized so much at that point that I was able to realize that he had depleted most of our savings.
 Pat continued on prescribed opioids and by this time they had taken over.

 After completing the radiation and recovering from surgeries, Pat took off to Florida.
 Who knows what happened there.
 He finally ended up in a hospital there and his loyal friends (more angels) brought him back home.
 We sold our home tin Illinois and moved to Chicago to be closer to my daughter, who had been an amazing support.
 Because of her medical training as a PT who had worked with patients with brain injuries, she was more understanding and better equipped to deal with her father’s behaviors despite the terrible toll they took on her.
-During our residency in Chicago, We went to Northwestern for Pat’s medical needs , and it was there that the neuro department suspected Chronic Traumatic Encephalopathy (CTE).
+During our residency in Chicago, we went to Northwestern for Pat’s medical needs, and it was there that the neuro department suspected Chronic Traumatic Encephalopathy (CTE).
 He had shared with them about the numerous hits he received in football practices and often being knocked out and “seeing stars”.
 For a time, he saw a psychiatrist who treated his bipolar mania but Pat often resisted treatment.
 Twice, Pat was taken to the ER, only to be released the next morning by a failed system and communication.

 Pat became aware of the liberal cannabis laws in Illinois and received an easy OK from a local clinic because of his previous prostate cancer.
 The clinic was within walking distance of our apartment.
 Illinois allowed for $2500 worth of marijuana a month, and believe me Pat used every bit of it!
 Although the medical marijuana “sidewalk stores” were secure and regulated, there was no regulation on THC levels.
 Of course, Pat chose and was legally able to use one with the highest THC.
 His behaviors became out of control.
 After speaking with a representative (another angel), she instructed me on how to get his license to obtain medical marijuana revoked.
 But I had to have a safety plan in place because she feared for my life if he went to get the marijuana and couldn’t.
 The opportunity came when I drove Pat to another ER in our hometown at his request.
 I left him there and he became hospitalized.
 After several weeks, a physician organized a placement at a nursing home in Florida, which Pat agreed to.
 This ended in his removal from the facility and more months of me trying to find him and manage his care.
 At one point, I felt my only option was to divorce him to protect what assets we had left.
 But somehow he became so ill and through the help of many wonderful lawyers and bankers, I was able to manage our finances and get control.